3rd ANNUAL

 15:30

-CASE STUDY | Developing EV charging amenities for public high density zones
+CASE STUDY | Developing public charging networks for high density zones

 In this case study, Sam will discuss the challenges and strategies involved in balancing the demand for EV charging services with the limited availability of parking spaces in high-density urban areas.
 The focus will be on integrating EV charging infrastructure within the constraints of busy city environments.